Do Mugshots Ever Go Away?

 How Long Do Mugshots Stay On The Internet?

-Ultimately, the outlook is positive for individuals struggling with reputation issues from a prior arrest.
+rmm logoUltimately, the outlook for individuals struggling with reputation issues from a prior arrest is positive.
 Though some websites are still publishing photos and charging for removal, their popularity has taken a nosedive.
 Individuals with prior arrests now have more options than simply paying for removal.
 If you’re featured on a mugshot website, seek out every option possible to get your photo removed.
 Take action, and defend your online reputation, a mugshot will not remove itself.

-If you’re struggling with how to remove a mugshot online, don’t lose hope.
+If you’re struggling to remove a mugshot online, don’t lose hope.
 You have options, and the law may be on your side.
 Try the following tips to remove your arrest photo from websites:

 How Long Does It Take For Mugshots To Appear Online?